 How do I register my online store as a business in the US?

-Note: This part of the guide is intended to work as a guide mainly for readers in the US.
-That’s why some of the acronyms and type of companies you’ll find in here are going to be aimed at those of you registering your business in the US.
-If you are registering your business elsewhere please leave a comment as to where you intend to register your business and I will try to get back to you with more info.
+Note: This part of the guide is intended to work as a guide mainly for readers that want to register an ecommerce business in the US.
+That’s why some of the acronyms and type of companies you’ll find in here are going to be aimed at those of you registering your ecommerce business in the US.

 That being set, most of the information you’ll be reading here is in essence applicable in other countries or regions.
 Even though business structures may have different names and have slightly different usage in different parts of the world, their purpose remains pretty much the same, as globalization tends to level the playing field.

 First off: why do I want to register my ecommerce store as a business?

 Sure, planning and building your business is a great way to spend your time and effort.
 But you also need to work as a legal entity.